hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/11-minimizers.md

     print_values(model)
 ```

-This is usually sufficient, but the optimal distributions depend on both $n_{\mbox{in}}$ and $n_{\mbox{out}}$.
+This default is usually sufficient, but the optimal distributions depend on both $n_{\mbox{in}}$ and $n_{\mbox{out}}$.
 For smooth activation functions like sigmoids and inverse tangent, Xavier initialization is best and for ReLU and its variants, Hu initialization is best.
-This can be relevant if you build an architecture in which the size of one layer is very different from the size of the next.
+This may be relevant if you build an architecture in which the size of one layer is very different from the size of the next.

 The [nn.init](https://pytorch.org/docs/main/nn.init.html) module provides initialization functions, so you can set initial parameters appropriately: